peritext/peritext/specification/sections/doc-rcc_model.md

 The syntax used to describe resources is derivated from ``bibTeX`` syntax, the way of describing bibliographical references in ``LaTeX`` environments.

-Therefore, **modulo resource definition syntax is not a brand new syntax but an extension of the bibText syntax to the description of data sources, images, entities, etc. and so on.**
+Therefore, **peritext resource definition syntax is not a brand new syntax but an extension of the bibText syntax to the description of data sources, images, entities, etc. and so on.**

 Example of several resources inside a ``.bib`` file :